simonmaddox/resume/resume.md

 carrier billing networks and SMS gateways, all while working on as many devices as possible.

-While at GoSpoken, I regularly contributed to the [WURFL project](http://wurfl.sourceforge.net/) and represented the company at a large number of events and conferences.
+I regularly contributed to the [WURFL project](http://wurfl.sourceforge.net/) and represented the company at a large number of events and conferences.

-At the time of writing, GoSpoken has gone through two multi-million rounds of investment based on the infrastructure that I wrote.
+At the time of writing, GoSpoken has gone through two multi-million pound rounds of investment based on the infrastructure that I wrote.

 ## Education